-The grant date of the second award of the New Program is 6 December 2019, and the service period of the second award will start on 1 January 2020.
-The grant date for the third award of the New Program did not occur as of 31 December 2019.

-As the Group obtained a loss attributable to shareholders of the Company for the year ended 31 December 2019, the Group did not recognise any share-based compensation expense in respect of the New Program in the reporting period.
+The grant date of the second award of the New Program is 6 December 2019, and the service period of the second award started on 1 January 2020.
+As the Group obtained a loss attributable to shareholders of the Company for the year ended 31 December 2020, the Group did not recognise any share-based compensation expense in respect of the second award.